Bubble phase at $\nu=1/3$ for a spinless hollow-core interaction: introduction

-For filling factor $\nu=1/5$ we find evidence for a series of states with $N_\phi = 5N_e - 9$ starting at $N_e=5$ up to $N_e=12$ which has an isotropic ground state with zero angular momentum.
-The shift is again different with that of the Laughlin state at $\nu=1/5$.
-In fact for the WYQ hard-core Hamiltonian there is a multiply degenerate ground state with zero energy with the Laughlin shift while if we reduce the flux down to the relation $N_\phi = 5N_e - 9$ the ground state becomes unique and still has full rotational invariance.
+For filling factor $\nu=1/5$ there is evidence~\cite{Wojs2009} for a series of states with $N_\phi = 5N_e - 9$ starting at $N_e=5$ up to $N_e=12$ which are isotropic and have zero angular momentum.
+The shift is again different from that of the Laughlin state at $\nu=1/5$.
 This special state when expressed in the standard Fock space basis has only integer coefficients for all the accessible sizes we could reach.
 This does not happen for the WYQ state which has always nonzero energy.
 The property of integer coefficients is reminiscent of the Jack polynomials~\cite{BH1,BH2,BH3,BH4} that describe several special states many of them being critical with zero gap in the thermodynamic limit.
-In the torus geometry the WYQ hard-core Hamiltonian has a set of zero-energy ground states that grows with the system size.
-This unphysical behavior is the same as the Haffnian state of Read and Green~\cite{Green01,Read2000,Hermanns2011} which is thought to be a critical state~\cite{ReadNonUI,ReadNonUII}.
+In the torus geometry the hollow-core Hamiltonian has a set of zero-energy ground states that grows with the system size.

-In section II we give the basic formalism needed for the numerical studies.
-Section III is devoted to the study of the fate of the fraction $\nu=1/3$ for the pure RAM 3 pure on the sphere and on the torus geometry.
-Section IV gives our findings for the state realized for $N_\phi=5N_e-9$ hence at $\nu=1/5$.
+In section II we give the basic formalism for hard-core models of the FQHE.
+Section III is devoted to the study of the thermodynamic limit of the fraction $\nu=1/3$ for the hollow-core model on the sphere and on the torus geometry.
+Section IV gives our findings from DMRG studies in the cylinder geometry and we present results giving evidence for a 2-electron bubble phase.
 Finally section V presents our conclusions.
+The appendices contain some findings related to the special state at $\nu=1/5$.